6 Amazing Natural Attractions in Ha'apai(c) Tonga Ministry of Tourism

 (c) Tonga Ministry of Tourism

-Ha’apai are the islands of nature in Tonga.
-Most of the islands in this central island group are uninhabited and unspoiled, making for a real Robinson Crusoe vibe.
-This list of natural attractions in Ha’apai should be endless, as the beaches, coral reefs, lagoons and islands all have something amazing to discover – that’s why actually naming natural attractions is almost unnecessary here.
-Nevertheless, if you need some places to start your adventure off in the Ha’apai group, take a look at the list below…
+Ha’apai are not only islands of natural wonders, but they are steeped in a rich history.
+Most of the islands in this central island group in Tonga are uninhabited and unspoiled, making for a real Robinson Crusoe vibe, while villages like Pangai and Hihifo hide ancient fortresses and tombs that are fascinating to discover.
+This list of sights in Ha’apai should be endless, as the beaches, coral reefs, lagoons and islands all have something amazing to discover.
+Regardless, if you need some places to start your adventure off in the Ha’apai Group, take a look at our guide to sightseeing in Ha’apai below…

-For more natural attractions across the country, check out the 10 Best Natural Attractions in Tonga.
+For more natural sights across the country, check out the 10 Best Natural Attractions in Tonga.

 1. Houmale’eia Beach

 Ha’apai has so many stunning beaches that it would be quite the mission to name them all here.
-However, Houmale’eia Beach is well worth mentioning as it’s easy to get to and has excellent snorkelling.
-Located at the northern tip of Foa Island, an island connected to Ha’apai’s main island, Lifuka, Houmale’eia Beach has a 400m (1,300ft) reef a short swim from its shores which is an established marine reserve.
-The beach is even backed by a couple of resorts, should you want to stay there or at least pop in for a bite to eat at their restaurants.
-This beach also features on our 10 Stunning Beaches in Tonga.
+However, Houmale’eia Beach (commonly known as Matafonua Beach, as it’s right by Matafonua Lodge) is well worth mentioning as it’s easy to get to and has excellent snorkelling.
+Located at the northern tip of Foa Island, an island connected to Ha’apai’s main island, Lifuka, Houmale’eia Beach has a 400 m (1,300 ft) reef a short swim from its shores which is an established marine reserve.
+The beach is even backed by a couple of resorts, should you want to stay there or at least pop in for a bite to eat at their restaurants (note that you’ll need to book a table during the peak season).
+Needless to say, this beach also features on our 10 Stunning Beaches in Tonga.

-Location: Foa Island, at the northern end of the main road
+Location: The northern end of the main road, Loto Foa Road, Foa Island.

 2. Hulu’ i Paongo Point